iconinteractive/icon-interactive-www/projects/michelob-marathon.md

 introduction: "<p>Michelob Ultra is a global beer brand synonymous with living well.
   As part of their global launch campaign, Michelob Ultra sought to utilize Spotify’s streaming intelligence and audience reach to target runners in two key markets, the United Kingdom and Mexico.
-As a Spotify Global Preferred Partner, Hydric were enlisted to bring this collaboration to life.</p>"
+As a Spotify Global Preferred Partner, Hydric was enlisted to bring this collaboration to life.</p>"
 horizontal_image_one: https://s3.amazonaws.com/forestry.iconinteractive.com/mic-light-banner.jpg
 horiz_image_one_alt: ''